CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 ### Who created Collabora Online ?

-Collabora Online is mainly created by Collabora.
+Collabora Online is mainly written by Collabora.
 Collabora's 20+ committers provided 95%+ of the commits in the last year.
 Checkout our [2020 infographic]("https://www.collaboraoffice.com/community-news/updated-libreoffice-growth-infographic-2020/") or the [git repository](FIXME)